khairulhasanmd/OpenBBTerminal/website/content/sdk/guides/basics/index.md

 ### Navigation

-In the same way as operating the OpenBB Terminal, functions are divided into menus which are scrollable after importing into a jupyter notebook.
+In the same way as operating the Finance Analysis, functions are divided into menus which are scrollable after importing into a jupyter notebook.
 Entering a period, `.`, after `openbb`, will display the Sub-menus available.

 ![Navigation](https://user-images.githubusercontent.com/85772166/202795900-5f1cb00a-a0ff-4899-b6e2-c5af54b653d1.png "Navigation")